 Each student will present at least one scientific paper published within the last five years.
-Each presentation will last 12-18 minutes (must be in this range).
-The student will describe in HIS/HER OWN WORDS the background for the paper, the purpose of the paper, the methods used, the results, the conclusions, and the student's own evaluation of the paper.
-I recommend that PowerPoint slides be used as an aid for the presentation.
+Each presentation will last 15-20 minutes (must be in this range).
+The student will describe in HIS/HER OWN WORDS the background for the paper, the purpose of the paper, the methods used, the results, the conclusions, and the student's own evaluation of the paper using PowerPoint format.
 Following the presentation, there will be several minutes of discussion that is moderated by the presenting student.
 The presenting student should attempt to keep the discussion moving.
 The paper to be presented must be cleared with me no later than one week prior to the scheduled presentation.
 The presenting student should make a copy of the paper available to the course instructor for posting on Blackboard immediately after the paper is approved.
 In order to be fully prepared, presenters should read 2-3 additional papers which relate to the paper they are presenting.
 All students are to read the primary paper prior to the presentation.